kaveh808/kons-9/README.md

 # kons-9
 Common Lisp 3D graphics code

-This code is definitely not rady for primetime.
+This code is definitely not ready for primetime.
 It is very much a work in progress and a playground for my ideas.

 More info about the thoughts behind this project at my blog: